 Career Growth Opportunities for Sales Representatives

 Sales representatives play an important role in the growth of companies by locating customers, discussing with them their needs and how a company's product can fulfill those needs, and writing the contracts to complete a sale.
-Sales representatives can be inside sales reps, who work in offices,or outside sales reps who travel to the buyers.
-After working in this position, some sales representatives may wish to expand their career.
-Some potential options might be to utilize their sales skills in a lucrative market such as pharmaceutical sales, to use their knowledge of what sells products to become a marketing director, to work on the other end of the sales chain as a purchasing manager, or to manage other salespersons as a sales manager.
-Some information and detail about these careers is presented below.
+Sales representatives can be inside sales reps, who work in offices, or outside sales reps who travel to the buyers.
+After working in this position, some sales representatives may wish to make sure they have a bachelor's degree and then expand their career.
+Some potential options might be to specialize in a specific market, to work on the other end of the sales chain in purchasing, or to manage and direct others.
+Some possible careers are presented below.

 |Job Title||Median Salary||Job Growth (2016-2026)*||Education or Experience|